joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 ##Conclusions

 We can learn a lot about a language by writing our own implementations of some of the core functions.
-In writing versions of `reduce`, `count`, `filter`, `map`, and `pmap`, not only have we seen how these work, but we have also explored a lot more of the functionality of Clojure, inclusing the use of `recur`, `lazy-seq`, and `futures`.
+In writing versions of `reduce`, `count`, `filter`, `map`, and `pmap`, not only have we seen how these work, but we have also explored a lot more of the functionality of Clojure, including the use of `recur`, `lazy-seq`, and `futures`.

 How do we know the code all works as it should?

-The implementations were built-up in a TDD fashion, with the unit tests writen using the [speclj](http://speclj.com) framework (run with `lein spec`).
+The implementations were built-up in a TDD fashion, with the unit tests written using the [speclj](http://speclj.com) framework (run with `lein spec`).
 Additionally, property-based tests were writen for all the functions, using [test.check](https://github.com/clojure/test.check) (run with `lein test`).
 Look out for a future post about property-based testing.

 The source code for the above implementations, together with the unit and property-based tests, are all available on [github](https://github.com/jonathangraham/clojure_functions).